Once building work is complete, it is the building owner's responsibility to apply for a Code Compliance Certificate (CCC).

 If the building has specified systems such as fire alarms, sprinklers and elevators that have been added, altered, or removed, a compliance schedule will be issued with the CCC.

-Council has 20 working days from the date of your application to decide whether to issue a code compliance certificate.
-If we need more information, we will contact you and put the process on hold until the information is received (same timeframe as the project information memorandum and building consent processes).
+Council has 20 working days from the receipt of your application to decide whether to issue a code compliance certificate.
+If we need more information, we will issue a request for information and stop counting the working days from the day after the RFI is made.
+We will restart counting working days when:

 Issuing the Certificate